 IT outstaffing pros and cons

-Pros.
-Hiring dedicated developers give you full control over the project.
-It also gives you more flexibility with the costs.
-It does not require you to define the complete set of project requirements at the beginning; you can add or remove developers as your needs change.
+Hiring dedicated developers gives you full control over the project.
+It also provides you with greater financial flexibility.
+It does not require you to define the complete set of project requirements at the beginning; you can adjust the size of your outstaffed team as your needs change.

-Cons.
-Outstaffing requires constant communication and collaboration with dedicated developers, so when hiring from a distant country, time zone differences and language barriers may pose challenges.
+Outstaffing requires constant communication and collaboration with your offshore team, so when hiring from a distant country, time differences and language barriers may pose challenges.